High Tech Training Center

 By Appointment Only - Call 310-434-4267

-Referrals to the HTTC are primarily made by the faculty of the Learning Disabilities Program and by Disabled Students Programs and Services (DSPS) counselors.
+Referrals to the HTTC are primarily made by the faculty of the Learning Disabilities Program and by the Center for Students with Disabilities (CSD/DSPS) counselors.

 Students must be registered with DSPS and enrolled in an academic class at SMC.
 Visually impaired students must have functional typing skills.